Tag: Artificial-Intelligence

 I have been using the ananke theme since the inception of this blog.
 But recently I started to have all sorts of problems because of my lack of understading of how the contents folder is linked to the layouts folder and to the themes/ananke folder.

-/contents So in the ananke theme you have the choice to have more than one language for your website.
+So in the ananke theme you have the choice to have more than one language for your website.
 In my case I only need to use the english folder, which is in contents/en/ folder.
+Inside the contents folder, every section needs to have a _index.md file indicating that it is the main page.
+Every section can be represented by a folder with content inside and _index.md file as the head of the section.
+In my case, my posts are at contents/en/posts/.
+So, the contents/en/ has a _index.md folder as well as the contents/en/posts/ folder.

 Hugo Content File Structure